About this course

 Pathology: a major in Pathology, or a major in a discipline relevant to the proposed project together with PATH30001 and PATH30002, or equivalent.
 Applications from otherwise qualified graduates who have not completed the above but have practical experience in another biomedical science discipline will be considered on a case-by-case basis by the Selection Committee

-Physiology: a major in a biomedical science discipline relevant to the proposed project
+Physiotherapy Science: a major in a discipline relevant to the proposed project

 Population and Global Health: a major in a discipline relevant to the proposed project